BeierLuo/beierluo.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a second-year graduate student from Southern University of Science and Technology (SUSTech), under the supervision of [Prof. Hongxin Wei](https://hongxin001.github.io/).
+I am a second-year graduate student from Southern University of Science and Technology (SUSTech), under the supervision of [Dr. Hongxin Wei](https://hongxin001.github.io/).
+I will be joining the Radio Lab at Nanyang Technological University as a PhD student in Fall 2026, under the supervision of [Dr. Xuefeng Du](https://d12306.github.io/).
 I also received my Bachelor’s degree in Statistics from SUSTech.

 Research Interests
 ======